 A carnival of colour comes with autumn-summer

 August marks the start of the autumn-summer period, tjaktjagiesse.
-This period sees the berries and mushrooms in the woodland begin to ripen, nourished by the summer light and bursting with vitamins, minerals, and antioxidants.
+This period sees the berries and mushrooms in the woodland begin to ripen, nourished by the summer light and burst with vitamins, minerals, and antioxidants.

 The late summer is also a crucial period for the reindeer, who seize the opportunity to feed on everything the land has to offer.
 This is when they develop the layer of fat and muscle mass which sees them through the winter season.